 - Work-related trips using a company vehicle

-If you are not sure whether your situation qualifies, ask to see your employer’s workers’ compensation policy and contact a lawyer.
+If you are not sure whether your situation qualifies, ask to see your employer’s workers’ compensation policy and contact an Ellenwood workers’ compensation attorney.

-To schedule a FREE consultation and get connected with an experienced workers compensation lawyer in Ellenwood, call us today at (404) 400-4000 or contact us online.
+To schedule a FREE consultation and get connected with an experienced workers’ compensation lawyer in Ellenwood, call us or contact us online.
 We are available by phone 24 hours a day, seven days a week to help you.